 This chapter will mainly focus on the control of KNAUER devices.
-For additional and general information see the Reference Manual, chapter 2 Instrument.
+For additional and general information see the "Clarity reference guide", chapter 2 Instrument.

-To open or display an instrument, invoke the command from the Login sub menu or click on its icon in the main ClarityChrom window.
+To open or display an instrument, invoke the command from the login sub menu or click on its icon in the main ClarityChrom® window.
 The instrument name is taken from configuration, where you can set it.

-Fig. 110: Instrument window
+Fig. 109: Instrument window